waveform80/picraft/docs/recipes.rst

 ======

 The auto-bridge recipe above demonstrates a form of reacting to changes, in that case player position changing.
-There is a formal event handling mechanism in Minecraft, but at the time of writing the API only exposes the "block hit" event which occurs when a player hits a block with their sword (by right clicking).

-The picraft library provides two different ways of working with events; you can select whichever one suits your particular application.
+However, the picraft library provides two different ways of working with events; you can select whichever one suits your particular application.
 The basic way of reacting to events is to periodically "poll" Minecraft for them (with the :meth:`~picraft.events.Events.poll` method).
 This will return a list of all events that occurred since the last time your script polled the server.
 For example, the following script prints a message to the console when you hit a block, detailing the block's coordinates and the face that you hit:

 .. literalinclude:: poll.py
     :caption: poll.py

-This is fine for simple scripts but you can probably see how more complex scripts that check exactly which block has been hit start to involve long series of ``if`` statements which look a bit ugly in code.
+This is similar to the method used by the official mcpi library.
+It's fine for simple scripts but you can probably see how more complex scripts that check exactly which block has been hit start to involve long series of ``if`` statements which look a bit ugly in code.
 The following script creates a couple of blocks near the player on startup: a black block (which ends the script when hit), and a white block (which makes multi-colored blocks fall from the sky):

 .. literalinclude:: rain1.py
     :caption: rain1.py